 3) Please bring all your personal paperwork mentioned above, and please remember to carry at least two extra paper photos in your pocket, of your face on a white background.

 4) Please make sure to budget enough cash and bring it along with you to Kathmandu.
 For Nepal treks and climbs, you will change money into rupees after arriving in Kathmandu city.
 Although it is a good idea to change a bit at the airport (maybe $20, 10 pounds, or 10 euros).
 Credit cards are of little use once you leave Kathmandu, and even in Kathmandu credit cards are still quite often not accepted by shops, hotels, and restaurants.
 You can use your bank ATM card in Kathmandu.
 There are cash machines that sometimes work in Lukla and Namche.
 You will only be able to withdraw Nepalese rupees and not dollars, euros, pounds, etc. Once you are away from Kathmandu out on the trek, you may not be able to obtain any cash and sometimes it’s hard to change money other than US dollars, etcetera.
 If you do try to change money while trekking, you will receive a bad rate.
 In Kathmandu you can change many kinds of foreign currency from many countries at the best exchange rate.
 We've found it's better to be prepared and bring too much cash than not enough.
 Note on traveller's cheques: They are not useful.
 Please do not bring them.
 Regarding the size of the foreign currency bills.
 Large bills are good.
 Please don’t bring too many small bills, as you will get a worse exchange rate.
 A few small bills are ok.
 Please bring enough cash to cover your expenses for the following:

 B. Restaurants in KTM;

-E. Emergency cash for Tibet rescue;
+E. Emergency cash for rescue;

 F. Tips for staff, sherpas, summit bonuses, etc;